Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Abstract

 \section{Abstract}

-{Indoor LoRaWAN propagation is shaped by structural and time-varying context factors, which challenge log-distance models and the assumption of log-normal shadowing.
-We present an environment-aware, statistically disciplined path loss framework evaluated using leakage-safe cross-validation on a $12$-month campaign in an eighth-floor office measuring $240\,\mathrm{m}^2$.
-A log-distance multi-wall mean is augmented with environmental covariates (relative humidity, temperature, carbon dioxide, particulate matter, and barometric pressure), as well as the signal-to-noise ratio.
-We compare multiple linear regression with regularized variants, Bayesian linear regression, and a selective second-order polynomial applied to continuous drivers.
-Predictor relevance is established using heteroscedasticity-robust \textit{Type}~II and III analysis of variance and nested partial $F$ tests.
-Shadow fading is profiled with kernel density estimation and non-parametric families, including Normal, Skew-Normal, Student’s $t$, and Gaussian mixtures.
-The polynomial mean reduces cross-validated RMSE from $8.07$ to $7.09\,\mathrm{dB}$ and raises $R^2$ from $0.81$ to $0.86$.
-Out-of-fold residuals are non-Gaussian; a $3$-component mixture captures a sharp core with a light, broad tail.
-We convert accuracy into reliability by prescribing the fade margin as the upper‑tail quantile of cross‑validated residuals, quantifying uncertainty via a moving‑block bootstrap, and validating on a held‑out set.
-At $99\%$ packet delivery ratio, the environment-aware polynomial requires $25.7\,\mathrm{dB}$ versus $27.7$ to $27.9\,\mathrm{dB}$ for linear baselines.
-This result presents a deployment-ready, interpretable workflow with calibrated reliability control for indoor Internet of Things planning, aligned with 6G targets.} \keywords{LoRaWAN, indoor propagation, path loss, environmental sensing, analysis of variance, shadow fading, fade margin}
+{Indoor long range wide area network (LoRaWAN) propagation is shaped by structural and time-varying environmental factors, which limit single-slope log-distance models and the standard log-normal shadowing assumption.
+We propose an environment-conditioned path loss framework that augments a log-distance multi-wall baseline with co-recorded environmental covariates (relative humidity, temperature, carbon dioxide, particulate matter, and barometric pressure) and receiver-reported signal-to-noise, and we validate both the mean and the residual law statistically.
+The approach is evaluated on a $12$-month campaign in an eighth-floor office ($240\,\mathrm{m}^2$) using time-blocked $5$-fold cross-validation and a chronological hold-out.
+Across parametric regressors (regularized multiple linear regression (MLR), conjugate Bayesian linear regression, and a selective quadratic MLR extension on continuous predictors), the selective polynomial mean improves out-of-sample accuracy, reducing cross-validated root mean square error from $8.23$ to $7.38\,\mathrm{dB}$ and increasing $R^2$ from $0.81$ to $0.84$.
+Out-of-fold (OOF) residuals are distinctly non-Gaussian and are best summarized by a compact $3$-component Gaussian mixture with a sharp core and a light, broad tail.
+Finally, we translate prediction error into reliability by prescribing the fade margin as the upper-tail percentile of OOF errors, attaching moving-block bootstrap uncertainty, and validating the resulting outage on a held-out set.
+At a $1\%$ outage target ($99\%$ reliability), the polynomial model requires $25.73\,\mathrm{dB}$ versus $27.79$ to $28.05\,\mathrm{dB}$ for linear baselines, enabling tighter indoor massive Internet of Things link budgets aligned with sixth-generation reliability targets under energy constraints.}